mohammedzee1000/ci-firewall/README.md

 - *Stand Alone(optional)*: defaults to false.
 In this more the worker assumes there is no request, hence no queues communication.
 Everything else remains same. (param `--standalone=true`).
 This also means you will need to provide the `CI_MESSAGE` yourself.
 See below for example.
 - *Environment Variables(optional)*: The list environment variables to make available to the scripts apart from `SCRIPT_IDENTITY, BASE_OS and ARCH` (param `--env FOO=BAR`).
 Every use appends to list.
 - *Tags(Optional)*: Tags to attach to all logs from the worker (param `--tag value`).
 Every use appends to list.
+- *Strip ANSI Color*: Setting this to true, enables inbuilt stripping of ANSI Color from output.
+Printed by the worker.
+NOTE: This does not remove ANSI color from being streamed. (param `--stripansicolor`)

 ## SSHNodeFile